ComputerElite/QSE/README.md

 # How-to (PC)
 ### C# version (GUI):

 Start Quest Song Exporter.exe .
 Click choose Song Folder and browse for the directory where your Song Folders are located (probably at C:\Program Files (x86)\Steam\steamapps\common\Beat Saber\Beat Saber_Data\CustomLevels).
 Do the same with your destination directory.
 Click start and wait a few minutes (about 1 - 6).
 After it has finished it'll let you know how many Songs it zipped.
-Optionally you can check "Make List of all songs (Beta)".
+Optionally you can check "Make List of all songs".
 This will create a List of all Your Songs with information like Song name, BPM, Song sub name, song author, etc. (takes about double the time than creating the zips)

 ### Java version (discontinued!):